Ninjadini/Neuro/Docs/AI/unity.md

 filter rejects is a content validation problem (`NeuroReferenceFilterValidator`, built in), so it shows red in the editor's Tests section and fails `NeuroContentTestsRunner`.
 Pass `Validate = false` for a filter that is only a convenience.
-The dropdown says when it is narrowed: a footer reads "Showing 32 of 50, filtered by [ArmourOnly]".
+The dropdown says when it is narrowed: a footer reads "Showing 32 of 50, filtered by [ArmourOnly]", with a **Show all** button beside it that drops the filter for that one popup (it is back on next time the dropdown is opened).

 **It reaches down.** Put it on a list, struct or class field and every reference nested under that field inherits it - each `Stat` inside a `List<StatValue>`, say - which is how a shared struct gets a different